Muthoni Kirima: In the Mau Mau uprising

-She started her time in the forest as a non-combatant; like most of the other women, she just cooked and looked after the soldiers while getting them ammunition and grenades from the market.
+Kĩrĩma started her time in the forest as a non-combatant; like most of the other women, she just cooked and looked after the soldiers while getting them ammunition and grenades from the market.
 But she quickly impressed her fellow soldiers with her shooting skills and quick thinking.
 Before long, she was leading her own platoons and helped break the gender norms of the Mau Mau fighters.
-In an interview in2015, a woman veteran soldier says, “There was one woman called Muthoni, I was with her.
+In an interview in 2015, a woman veteran soldier says, “There was one woman called Mũthoni, I was with her.
 She feared nothing.
 She used to go to war with men because she did not fear.
 She was a dangerous woman; even men feared her.”

-Muthoni was one of the female leaders of the movement and she rose up the ranks quickly.
-However, not all of the promotions of rank had to do with combat.
-Mau Mau fighters were also rewarded people for non-military achievements and to encourage other people.
+Mũthoni was one of the female leaders of the movement and she rose up the ranks quickly.
+However, not all of the promotions of rank had to do with combat, Mau Mau fighters also rewarded people for non-military achievements to encourage development in their movement.
 She was promoted a few times because when a shortage of food was a problem, she went out of the way to get food for the movement and for her troops.
 Acts like this, as well as her skill in combat, was why she was promoted to field marshal.
 She was also a great medic and took care of the injured.

 Trading in ivory

-Field Marshal Muthoni got a license to trade in ivory in 1966, recovering and selling tusks the Mau Maus had buried around Mount Kenya, having hunted elephants for food and ivory during the uprising.
+Field Marshal Mũthoni, got a license to trade in ivory in 1966, recovering and selling tusks the Mau Maus had buried around Mount Kenya, having hunted elephants for food and ivory during the uprising.
 Her permission to collect and sell "wild" ivory ended in 1976 when trade in ivory was banned.